-- The overall mean pay gap of all UK partners and employees has continued to reduce for a third consecutive year, as has the overall mean and median bonus gap. - Across the whole partnership the mean gender pay gap is 3.1%. - Across all fee-earning staff (excluding partners) there is a mean gender pay gap of 1.7% in favour of women. - Across fee-earning staff (excluding partners) based in London there is a mean gender pay gap of 12.4 % in favour of women. - Across all UK fee-earning staff (excluding partners) the bonus gap has significantly reduced from 30.5% reported last year to 17.6% this year. - The mean pay gap for business services across the UK has continued to reduce for a third consecutive year. - Across business support staff based outside London the mean gender pay gap is 13.2% in favour of women.
+- The overall mean pay gap of all UK partners and employees has continued to reduce for a fourth consecutive year. - Across the whole partnership the mean gender pay gap is 1.1% in favour of women. - The mean pay gap for business services across the UK has continued to reduce for a fourth consecutive year. - Across business support staff based outside London the mean gender pay gap is 4.3% in favour of women. - Across all UK fee-earning staff (excluding partners) the bonus gap has significantly reduced from 30.5% reported last year to 17.6% this year. - The median bonus gap for fee earners outside London is 15.1% in favour of women.